 Expensive 3rd party primes – are they worth it?

-When does a lens become the emperors’s new clothes
+When does a lens become the emperor’s new clothes

 With the likes of Zeiss producing more lenses that fit onto my Canon EF mount camera, I’m often asked about the merits of such lenses for ‘taking better photos’

-I use a Canon EF 24-70 2.8L for a lot of our commercial work with a 1Ds3, and no clients have ever complained about lack of definition in images.
+I use a Canon EF 24-70 2.8L for a lot of our commercial work with a 1Ds3 , and no clients have ever complained about lack of definition in images [2018 and it’s a 50MP 5Ds – still no complaints].

 When it comes to large prints, I’ve found that poor sharpening and preparation of images makes for huge variation in print quality, massively swamping relatively small lens differences.